francescmarti00/dmu-multimedia/md/P5JS-Animation.md

 ````

 **Exercise 9**
-Use 'noise()' to create a shaking movement to the Exercise 8 circle.
+Use 'noise()' to create a 'shaking movement' to the circle of Exercise 8 .

 **Exercise 10 (more difficult!)**
-Use a 'for loop' command to create 10 circles without overlap.
+Use a 'for loop' command to create 10 animated circles without overlap.
+You program must include the following:

+- Each circle must have a random colour (bad the same colour during the animation).
+- Each circle has to move at different velocities from left to right.
+- Each circle must include a 'shaking movement'.
+- Each circle must 'restart' its possition when it reaches the end of the canvas.

+<br><br>
 # Review: audio with p5.js

 ## Load and Play audio with p5.js